Muratcansarii/MobilePhonePricePrediction/README.md

 # MobilePhonePricePrediction
-This is a basic training model for calcualting mobile phones It uses random forest and linear regression algorithms.
+This is a basic training model for calcualting mobile phone prices It uses random forest and linear regression algorithms.